posts/*

 update:

-as a high school student, i am enrolled in IB comp sci. part of the class and the exam is to gain some proficiency with the IB's own rotten amalgamation of python, visual basic and bash scripting they call pseudocode. i am proficient enough as a programmer and pretty good at working out how to get the computer to go about solving a certain problem. part of that extends from my knowledge of how a computer actually works and how a language reads and interpretes what we are giving to it. i also pick up new language syntactical rules pretty easily. this has caused them great distress upon discovering they have to know java and pseudocode for their exams. i thought that for my IA, which requires me to write a program to solve some kind of problem for a client, i could write a pseudocode interpreter and have one of my classmates stand in as the client. there is like one existing project but it is literally just a series of find/replaces that 'transpiles' the pseudocode to javascript and i have found so many bugs in that site that i cannot in any good faith reccomend it to anyone to use to check their code. after working on this project for a little bit i am starting to realize this idea may have been born of mythological hubris.
+as a high school student, i am enrolled in IB comp sci. part of the class and the exam is to gain some proficiency with the IB's own rotten amalgamation of python, visual basic and bash scripting they call pseudocode. i am proficient enough as a programmer and pretty good at working out how to get the computer to go about solving a certain problem. part of that extends from my knowledge of how a computer actually works and how a language reads and interpretes what we are giving to it. i also pick up new language syntactical rules pretty easily. this has caused them great distress upon discovering they have to know java and pseudocode for their exams. i thought that for my IA, which requires me to write a program to solve some kind of problem for a client, i could write a pseudocode interpreter and have one of my classmates stand in as the client. there is like one existing project but it is literally just a series of find/replaces that 'transpiles' the pseudocode to javascript and i have found so many bugs in that site that i cannot in any good faith recommend it to anyone to use to check their code. after working on this project for a little bit i am starting to realize this idea may have been born of mythological hubris.

 i initially decided to use c++ for this project because i'd rather die than be found voluntarily using java. after about an hour i had little bjarne stroustrup and sun microsystems angels on my left and right shoulders in a ferocious battle over the future of the project as i realized i had left all of my c++ knowledge like a year behind. i still decided to stick with c++ as i have zero excuse for not being semi-proficient at this point. plus, it looks cooler than java. plus plus, i do not want to have to use an ide to maintain any hope or prayer of keeping my project remotely organized. i also never really got java working in my vim configuration.